mtbsteve/3DR-Solo-Object-Avoidance/README.md

 The code works on all Solo firmware versions, however the LED visualization only works in Arducopter 3.5 and higher or with the special firmware of Hugh Eaves (thank you!!) https://github.com/hugheaves/solo-led-control

-Note: the code is not yet compatible with the shotmanager changes in OpenSolo!
+Note: the code is not yet compatible with OpenSolo!

 Functionality:
 The code is constantly evolving.
 Current features include: